cakephp/docs/en/development/routing.rst

     Configure::write('Routing.prefixes', array('admin'));

 In your controller, any action with an ``admin_`` prefix will be called.
-Using our users example, accessing the url ``/admin/users/edit/5`` would call the method ``admin_edit`` of our ``UsersController`` passing 5 as the first parameter.
+Using our users example, accessing the URL ``/admin/users/edit/5`` would call the method ``admin_edit`` of our ``UsersController`` passing 5 as the first parameter.
 The view file used would be ``app/View/Users/admin_edit.ctp``

-You can map the url /admin to your ``admin_index`` action of pages controller using following route::
+You can map the URL /admin to your ``admin_index`` action of pages controller using following route::

     Router::connect('/admin', array('controller' => 'pages', 'action' => 'index', 'admin' => true));